 A tax code normally consists of several numbers followed by a letter.
-For example the most common code in the current year 6 April 2016 to 5 April 2017 will be 1100L.
+For example the most common code in the current year 6 April 2019 to 5 April 2020 will be 1250L.
 The numbers indicate the amount of your tax free allowances, which are normally increased annually by the Chancellor in the Budget.
 In this example you replace the letter with 9 to arrive at the tax free amount of £11,009.
 The letter L signifies that the code is the basic Personal Allowance.
 Other letters used in codes include T, and K. An explanation of these is as follows:

 T Normally tax code 0T (Zero T) means that a persons allowances have been used up against another source of income, or reduced, and the income will be taxed depending on the level at either 20%, 40% or 45%.

 K Issued where a person’s deductions (pensions, benefits etc) exceed the personal allowance.

 BR When this code is operated tax at 20% (current basic rate tax) will be deducted.
 Commonly used where a person has a second job or is in receipt of a pension.